 A very interesting wedding took place in Union Road Presbyterian Church on Wednesday, 9th inst., the contracting parties being Rev. James Graham, B.A.
 Co.
 Monaghan, to Frances Mary, eldest daughter of Dr. and Mrs. Hunter, Laurel Villa, Magherafelt.
 The bride entered the church leaning on her father’s arm, who gave her away.
 She looked lovely in a beautiful dress of ivory georgetta, over satin, veil and wreath of orange blossoms, her only ornament being aquamarine and pearl pendant, the gift of the bridegroom.
 She carried a magnificent sheaf of madonna lillies.
 Miss Gertrude Hunter, the bride’s sister, acted as bridesmaid.
 She looked charming in a dress of white georgetta, over silk, with little touches of pink and a pretty velure hat.
 She wore a pearl pendant, the bridegroom’s gift, and carried a bouquet of pink carnations and asparagus fern.
 The bridegroom was attended by Rev. David Maybin, B.A., Cookstown.
 The ceremony was performed by the Rev. W.J.Hanson, assisted by Rev. Robert McCammon.
 A great number were present in the church to witness the happy event; the bridal party leaving the church amidst the happy congratulations of many friends and showers of confetti.
 They drove to Laurel Villa, the residence of the bride’s father, where they were photographed, and after luncheon the happy couple left by carriage for Cookstown, en route mail train to Kingston, where the honeymoon was spent.
 The bride’s going away costume was of tweed, with lovely velure hat and set of silver fox fur, the gift of the bride’s mother.

-Another former occupant of Laurel Villa was Monsignor John Ward P.P. of Magherafelt who used it as a Parochial House until the present Parochial House in King Street was built.
-In 1927 he founded St. Mary’s School Magherafelt which now has a superb reputation in academic and sporting circles.
+Another occupant of Laurel Villa was Monsignor John Ward Parish Priest of Magherafelt (1925-1950) who used it as a Parochial House whilst waiting for the present Parochial House in King Street to be built.
+In 1927 he founded St. Mary’s School Magherafelt , situated nearby, which now achieved a fine reputation in academic and sporting circles.

-Laurel Villa has also been at times both a dental surgery and a veterinary surgery.
+Laurel Villa has at other times been both a dental surgery and a veterinary surgery.
+The Miss Walshes gave music lessons here in the 1930’s and more recently pupils of St Mary’s Convent came here for some classes.
 Countless items are dotted around the house which preserve the memory of these former residents, including a collection of old medicine bottles that belong to Dr Hunter’s era.

-The house as it stands today owes much to the work of Mary Kielt, Eugene’s late mother, who purchased it in 1961.
-Along with her family, including her daughter the late Dymphna, she transformed it into the guesthouse that has over the years become synonymous with Magherafelt.
+The house as it stands today owes much to the work of Mary Kielt, Eugene’s late mother, who purchased it in 1961 from the Kilroe family.
+With her family, including her late daughter Dymphna, she transformed it into the guesthouse that has, over the years, become synonymous with Magherafelt.

-For all its rich and lengthy history it has that warm and homely feel that is so often lacking in stately homes and modern hotels.
+For all its rich and lengthy history guests have indicated it has a really warm and homely feel that is so often lacking in stately homes and modern hotels.